WordPress/gutenberg/docs/contributors/code/getting-started-with-code-contribution.md

 To access the MySQL database on the `wp-env` instance you will first need the connection details.
 To do this:

 1. In a terminal, navigate to your local Gutenberg repo.
-2. Run `npm run wp-env start` - various information about the `wp-env` environment should be logged into the terminal.
+2. Run `pnpm wp-env start` - various information about the `wp-env` environment should be logged into the terminal.
 3. In the output from step 2, look for information about the _MySQL_ port:
    For example: